 Minors usually need an adult to open an account

-Teenagers under age 18 will probably need a parent or guardian to open a savings account.
-It can be a good thing to have an adult teaching you about banking best practices.
+Teens under age 18 will probably need a parent or guardian to open a savings account, and this adult will be designated as a joint account holder.